-In March 2014, this committee received evidence on "Complaints and Raising Concerns", this enquiry was launched shortly after the Clwyd/Hart report was published 2013: in https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file /255615/NHS complaints accessible.pdf The Clywd/Hart report made several recommendations including the need for greater perceived and actual independence in the complaints process.
+In March 2014, this committee received evidence on "Complaints and Raising Concerns", this enquiry shortly after the Clwyd/Hart report was published was launched in 2013: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file /255615/NHS complaints accessible.pdf The Clywd/Hart report made several recommendations including the need for greater perceived and actual independence in the complaints process.
 It also noted that there should be improvements in the way complaints are handled: a need to develop appropriate professional behaviour in the handling of complaints, engaging in genuine openness, honesty, and a willingness to listen.
 Insufficient progress has been made in this regard.